cazzell/Expanding-the-stoichiometric-window-for-metal-cross-linked-gel-assembly-using-competition/README.md

 04 - simulates the plateau modulus as a function of metal crosslinker concentration and pH for a metal coordinated network as the function of the binding strength of competitor OH for crosslinker M. Used to generate Figure 1C.

-Each function acts independently , only the director for the specific function you want to use should be added to your active path.
+Each function acts independently, only the director for the specific function you want to use should be added to your active path.

-Each function include a data collection structure tree, which is a set of empty folder in the folder "Model".
+Each function includes a data collection structure tree, which is a set of empty folders in the folder "Model".

 Each function has a main script.
 This is the file where various parameters and options can be edited to tell the program what parameters to run.